qbead/qbeadWebsite/content/book/animation2.md

 </pre>
 </div>

+In this case, rather than independently controlling the red, green, and blue components of each LED, you are providing one number that represents the color.
+In the color wheel diagram above, you can see on the right the relative amounts of red, green, and blue light that go into each color on the left.
 As usual, [the entirety of the code is documented on its own page](/codedoc/examples/Animations_and_Patterns/Color_Wheel), and in the Arduino examples menu under `Animations_and_Patterns → Color_Wheel`

 ### Non-uniform patterns and accessing separate LEDs